Friday, July 21, 2023

 There isn’t a lot in this book about Bolívar’s early life.
 One chapter covers his childhood, another his time spent in Europe as a young man.
 By Chapter 3 Bolívar is already in full freedom-fighter mode, which is Lynch’s main concern.
 There isn’t much about Bolívar’s personal life, other than a few brief mentions of some mistresses, including one in particular who played a major role in his life.
 One doesn’t really get much of a sense of Bolívar’s personality or what he was like as a human being.
 Instead, this book focuses almost entirely on Bolívar’s career as a warrior and statesman, making it not so much a biography as a history of Bolívar’s military and political administration, for lack of a better word.
 By comparison, Ron Chernow’s biographies of George Washington or Alexander Hamilton are patchworks of the political history, military careers, public statesmanship, personal lives, and intellectual development of their subjects.
 Simón Bolívar: A Life is about 80 percent political, 20 percent military, with almost nothing about its subject’s private life.

 Some reviewers have argued that this book doesn’t have enough military content for a biography of Latin America’s greatest warrior.
 I thought there was plenty for my tastes, but I’m not interested in the specifics of troop movements and battle strategies.
 Lynch delves into much interesting analysis of Bolívar’s political thought.
 For all his glory in achieving independence from Spain, Bolívar was a failure as a founding father and head of state.
 He envisioned a united South America (minus Brazil), but he was never able to overcome the internal strife, class conflict, and racial tensions in and between Colombia, Venezuela, Peru, Ecuador, Bolivia, and beyond.
 His political philosophy was a strange jumble of liberalism and conservatism.
-Though he believed in freedom, equality, and the abolishment of slavery (and put his money where his mouth was more so than Thomas Jefferson), Bolívar believed in absolute monarchy, particular with himself as the ruling dictator.
+Though he believed in freedom, equality, and the abolishment of slavery (and put his money where his mouth was more so than Thomas Jefferson), Bolívar believed in absolute monarchy, particularly with himself as the ruling dictator.
 Lynch thoroughly analyzes all these issues in a manner that will be satisfying to scholars in Latin American history, but for the average general reader the individual human being of Bolívar himself gets lost among the policy debates and administrative details.

 If you liked this review, please follow the link below to Amazon.com and give me a “helpful” vote.
 Thank you.